 Advisors: Prof. Wong Kin Yuen, Professor and Head of the Department of English Language and Literature; Director, Technoscience Culture Research and Development Centre, Hong Kong Shue Yan University.
 Research interests: technoscience culture, ecology and environmental ethics, science fiction, urban studies and consumer culture.
 Dr. Chan Kit-Sze, Amy, Associate Professor, Department of English Language and Literature; Programme Director, MA in Interdisciplinary Cultural Studies; Associate Director, Technoscience Culture Research and Development Centre, Hong Kong Shue Yan University.
 Research interests: cultural studies, technoscience culture, gender studies, literary studies and science fiction.
 Albert Tam, science fiction and fantasy writer, scriptwriter; winner of numerous awards including Ni Kuang Science Fiction Award, Comic Ritz Award for Cinema Fiction, BenQ Award for Chinese Cinema Fiction, Chinese Nebula Award; best known for Humanoid Software Trilogy, with literary writings earning Chiuko 30th Literature Award and Taipei Literature Award.

 Project Director: Angela Su, artist; fascinated by illustrated science books, Angela’s works investigate the perception and imagery of the body, through metamorphosis, hybridity and transformation.
 In 2013 Su initiated a science fiction book and exhibition project “In Berty We Trust”.

-Angela Su’s year-long Science Fiction project will be presented around late 2016 to early 2017.
+Angela Su’s year-long Science Fiction project will be presented in 2017.

 We sincerely thank Mimi and Chris Gradel for generously supporting this science fiction experiment at Things that can happen.